linkmalloc/proudbisayabai.ph/_posts/2021-04-20-limasawa-island-lagoon-resort.md

 ---
 author: "Ariel Alegado | Team Leader"
 layout: post
-title: "Beautiful lagoon with turquoise water: Island Lagoon Resort"
+title: "A Must-visit Place: Island Lagoon Resort"
 description: "Island Lagoon Resort is a must-visit place once you are in Limasawa.
 It is an absolutely beautiful lagoon with turquoise water surrounded by amazing rock formations."
 categories:
   - destination